 A Preparative Meeting has officers and committees as needed, and holds monthly Meeting for Business.
-A Preparative Meeting has a budget that is a sub-budget of the budget of the Monthly Meeting that is caring for the Preparativesponsoring Monthly Meeting.
+A Preparative Meeting has a budget that is a sub-budget of the budget of the Monthly Meeting that is caring for the Preparative Meeting.
 Each month it sends a copy of the minutes of its Meeting for Business to the Monthly Meeting.
 When the Preparative Meeting begins the practice of Meeting for Business it should also follow the same practice of caring for minutes as a Monthly Meeting.

-The following actions may be carried outA Preparative Meeting may act formally as a Monthly Meeting only with the help and clearness of the Monthly Meeting that has care of the Preparative Meeting: sponsoring Monthly Meeting: These acts include:
+The following actions may be carried out only with the help and clearness of the Monthly Meeting that has care of the Preparative Meeting:

-Receiving requests for membership in the Monthly Meeting,

-Receiving or holding charitable contributions for tax deduction purposes,

-Holding weddings or Memorial Meetings,

-Or otherwise acting formally as an established Monthly Meeting.
+- Receiving requests for membership in the Monthly Meeting, - Receiving or holding charitable contributions for tax deduction purposes, - Holding weddings or Memorial Meetings, - Or otherwise acting formally as an established Monthly Meeting.

-Preparative Meetings are encouraged to send a delegate to BYM Meetings and to preparewrite an annual Spiritual State of the Meeting report to be considered for consideration by Yearly Meeting's Ministry and Pastoral Care committee.
-With the guidance of from the Monthly Meeting having care for the Preparative Meeting, Friends will determine which Meeting (Monthly or Preparative) is responsible for paying the annual apportionment to Baltimore Yearly Meeting, and will decide how to allocate the responsibility for other functions typical of a Monthly Meeting.
+Preparative Meetings are encouraged to send a delegate to BYM Meetings and to prepare an annual Spiritual State of the Meeting report to be considered by Yearly Meeting's Ministry and Pastoral Care committee.
+With the guidance of the Monthly Meeting having care for the Preparative Meeting, Friends will determine which Meeting is responsible for paying the annual apportionment to Baltimore Yearly Meeting, and will decide how to allocate the responsibility for other functions typical of a Monthly Meeting.

 Preparative Meetings often look forward to such growth and development as may enable them to become Monthly Meetings.
-This process depends upon many factors, and there may be great differencesvariance, from case to case, in the time required.
+This process depends upon many factors, and there may be great differences in the time required.